justinlietz93/EONsemble/docs/runbooks/memory-restore.md

   `isUnexpectedEmpty` when building a future "clear all" workflow to avoid automatic restoration.
 Validate via
   `npx vitest run tests/hooks/useKnowledgeSnapshotGuard.test.tsx`.
+- Evening 2025-09-29 (follow-up): The snapshot guard now persists the last non-empty payload into `sessionStorage` (`eon.session.knowledgeSnapshot`).
+On remount (StrictMode double mounts, tab sleep/wake) the guard rehydrates from this cache before the persistence API responds.
+Intentional clears call the guard with `isUnexpectedEmpty` returning `false`, which also wipes the stored snapshot.
+Validate by running
+  `npx vitest run tests/hooks/useKnowledgeSnapshotGuard.test.tsx -t "restores the persisted session snapshot after a remount"` once the new test is added.
 - When investigating suspected regressions, reproduce the offline scenario by mocking `fetchPersistedValue` to resolve `undefined` and verify that previously added entries remain visible.